-Daniel also litigates consumer class actions.
-He was counsel in Helm v Toronto-Hydro Electric System Limited, which settled for $5.84 million following the summary judgment argument, and in Wright and Zislin v United Parcel Service Canada Ltd., a Consumer Protection Act, 2002 class action concerning “brokerage fees” charged by UPS in which the class was certified and summary judgment was granted to the class.
+Daniel leads the firm’s consumer protection practice.
+He was counsel in Helm v Toronto-Hydro Electric System Limited, which was settled for $5.84 million following the summary judgment argument, and in Wright and Zislin v United Parcel Service Canada Ltd., a Consumer Protection Act, 2002 class action concerning “brokerage fees” charged by UPS in which the class was certified and summary judgment was granted to the class.

-Daniel has successfully certified classes in the Ontario, Alberta and Québec Courts in securities matters, consumer class actions and litigation relating to the subprime mortgage crisis.
-His securities actions experience includes work in the finance, resource, entertainment, technology, construction, transport, consumer good, pharmaceutical and medical device sectors and appeared at all levels of Ontario’s Courts, as well as the Supreme Court.
+Daniel has represented classes in Ontario, Alberta and Québec Courts in securities matters, consumer class actions, litigation relating to the subprime mortgage crisis and option backdating.
+He has been involved in securities actions in the finance, resource, entertainment, technology, construction, transport, consumer goods, pharmaceutical and medical device sectors and appeared at all levels of Ontario’s Courts, as well as the Supreme Court.

 Daniel teaches on directors and officers law, with a focus on securities litigation, at the Schulich School of Business at York University.
-He has discussed class actions, securities law and consumer rights in the Globe & Mail, The National Post, The Law Times, The Canadian Press and on Canada AM.
+He has discussed class actions, securities law and consumer rights in the Globe & Mail, The National Post, The Law Times, the Canadian Press and on Canada AM.
 His academic writing, focusing on securities litigation, has appeared in the Canadian Business Law Journal.
-He is a member of the Young Advocates' Standing Committee of the Advocate's Society.
+He is a member of the Young Advocates’ Standing Committee of the Advocate’s Society.